 The most fascinating part about this picture is how it conveys the rapid social evolution from the era of the old west to the incredible technological advancement of the 20th century.
 You have to remember, this picture was taken only four years prior to World War I.

 By this time, automobiles were becoming more commonplace, the Wright brothers had made their historic flight at Kitty Hawk, and millions of homes were being outfitted with electricity due to the working populace having shifted to urban housing during the industrial revolution.
 And then you have this guy, the lone cowboy and his horse on the prairie, a living relic of a dying era.

 The cowboy of myth and reality had his beginnings in Texas.
-There cattle grew wild with few natural enemies; by the end of the Civil War there were an estimated 5 million of them.
+Their cattle grew wild with few natural enemies; by the end of the Civil War, there were an estimated 5 million of them.
 It was then that the cowboy entered his twenty-year golden age, 1866-1886, the era of the open range and the great cattle drives.

-(Photo credit: Library of Congress / Erwin E. Smith / Colorized by Jared Enos / Original version).
+(Photo credit: Library of Congress / Erwin E. Smith / Colorized by Jared Enos).